Akkadius/glass-isc-dhcp/README.md

 ![glass_logo](https://user-images.githubusercontent.com/3319450/31204769-06a0f9da-a933-11e7-87d5-efda1059ccfe.png)

 # Glass
+* Glass was created as a quick side project out of necessity to fulfill requirements not readily available through our production ISC DHCP Servers

 ## Dashboard
 * Glass has a dashboard containing quick-glance important information pertaining to the health of the server and the pools configured